 - St. Mary has established three incentive compensation plans, which have the potential to increase annual compensation if the economic performance of the Company and its employees so warrants.
 These plans have certain specific objectives. - 1.
+The Net Profits Interest Bonus Plan is designed to reward the personal 1.
 The Net Profits Interest Bonus Plan is designed to reward the personal contributions made by various management personnel to St. Mary's financial success.
 Plan participants share in the net profits after payout to St. Mary derived from all oil and gas activity for a calendar year in proportion to their relative weighted salaries during the year.
-Recognizing that the primary incentive for profitable acquisitions and operations needs to be provided to the most senior of the executive officers, the salaries of the president and the executive vice president are weighted at 100% and the salaries of all other participants are weighted at two-thirds of actual base salary or less.

-- 2. The Stock Option Plan is intended to reward executive management of St. Mary for long-term increases in the value of St. Mary's stock.
-The Stock Option Plan focuses on appreciation of the market price of St. Mary's stock up to a ten-year period and is designed to encourage management's concern for long-term appreciation of the stockholders' interest..
+Recognizing that the primary incentive for profitable acquisitions and operations needs to be provided to the most senior of the executive officers, the salaries of the president, the executive vice president and other vice presidents as deemed appropriate by the compensation committee are weighted at 100% and the salaries of all other participants are weighted at two-thirds of actual base salary or less. - The Stock Option Plan is intended to reward executive management of St. Mary for long-term increases in the value of St. Mary's stock.
+The Stock Option Plan focuses on appreciation of the market price of St. Mary's stock up to a ten-year period and is designed to encourage management's concern for long-term appreciation of the stockholders' interest.
 As presently implemented by the board, generally if the average stock appreciation during this period is 15% per year, then the persons granted stock options at the beginning of the period will, at the end of five years, have the opportunity to receive an amount equal to 100% of their base salary at the time the stock option was granted.
 In addition, an Incentive Stock Option Plan ("ISO Plan") has been established as a companion option plan with the Stock Option Plan.
-The ISO Plan is an alternative to the above-described Stock Option Plan for an equal number of shares for those employees designated by the board of directors to be granted stock options, with such employees electing at the time of grant whether the options to be granted will be either: a.) non-tax qualified options granted under the above-described Stock Option Plan, or b.) incentive stock options granted under the ISO Plan. - 3.
-St. Mary also has established a Cash Bonus Plan.
+The ISO Plan is an alternative to the above-described Stock Option Plan for an equal number of shares for those employees designated by the board of directors to be granted stock options, with such employees electing at the time of grant whether the options to be granted will be either: a.) non-tax qualified options granted under the above-described Stock Option Plan, or b.) incentive stock options granted under the ISO Plan.

+3. St. Mary also has established a Cash Bonus Plan.
 Each year the board of directors evaluates the overall performance of the Company for the year and with the assistance of the compensation committee determines the total cash bonus available to be allocated to employees.
 The proportional participation of each designee is a function of his or her performance during the year.
-The maximum bonus a participant can receive for a given year is limited to 50% of their base salary received for such year.